zhaoyul/aposd-vs-clean-code/README.md

 That's not what I did.
 I *refactored* Knuth's algorithm in order to give it a little structure.

 Having said that, your version is much better than either Knuth's or mine.
-I could not have used it in the chapter I was writing *because* it is still in a single function, and I needed to show the partioning.
+I could not have used it in the chapter I was writing *because* it is still in a single method, and I needed to show the partioning.

 I wrote that chapter 18 years ago, so it's been a long time since I saw and understood this algorithm.
 When I first saw your challenge I thought: "Oh, I can figure out my own code!"
 But, no.  I could see all the moving parts, but I could not figure out why those moving parts generated a list of prime numbers.